jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

 ## Don't worry, it's for "wellness"

-While I truly don't understand how the likes of chatbot companion companies like Character.AI and Replika have gotten away with their behavior for this long, the largest developers aren't by any means innocent.
+While I truly don't understand how the likes of chatbot companion apps like Character.AI and Replika have gotten away with their behavior for this long, the largest developers aren't by any means innocent.

 Big Tech is [pushing](https://opentools.ai/news/panasonic-and-anthropic-team-up-for-ai-powered-family-wellness-revolution) the use of their systems for "wellness," which includes discussions of stress, habits, and other aspects of daily life.[^3] Importantly, the fineprint in their Use Agreements take very explicit care to note that using the models for healthcare is not condoned.[^4] This exploits a [shortcoming](https://blogs.depaul.edu/jhli/2025/04/10/legal-loophole-of-health-apps-by-samra-saleem/) of current legislation, which was not designed to account for the chatbots of today.
 Because of the wording used, the _user_ is made accountable for knowing when they are using the system in an acceptable way for “wellness” or an unacceptable way for mental health.
 This allows the companies to avoid the more rigorous regulations applied to mental health software regarding aspects like privacy and data security.

-But the line here is extremely thin, dependent on extensive context, and requires clinical expertise, not to mention the fact that mental health professionals have been [outspoken](https://health.clevelandclinic.org/dangers-of-self-diagnosis) against self-diagnosis of conditions.[^5] Together, these factors place an unreasonable burden on users and intentionally subvert informed consent.
+But the line between "wellness" and mental health support is extremely thin, dependent on extensive context, and requires clinical expertise, not to mention the fact that mental health professionals have been [outspoken](https://health.clevelandclinic.org/dangers-of-self-diagnosis) against self-diagnosis of conditions.[^5] Together, these factors place an unreasonable burden on users and intentionally subvert informed consent.

-Regardless of what developers put in their Use Agreements, the fact is that tens of millions of American adults are _currently_ using chatbots and language model based technology for mental health support.
-In a recent [preprint](https://osf.io/preprints/osf/ygx5q_v1) "Current Real-World Use of Large Language Models for Mental Health," Stade et al. approximate this number to be 13-17 million Americans adults, but that number has grown since their survey.
+Regardless of what developers put in their Use Agreements, the fact is that tens of millions of American adults are _currently_ using chatbots and language model based technology for mental health support.[^6] In a recent [preprint](https://osf.io/preprints/osf/ygx5q_v1) "Current Real-World Use of Large Language Models for Mental Health," Stade et al. approximate this number to be 13-17 million Americans adults, but that number has grown since their survey.
 Additionally, their count doesn't include teens, who are traditionally quicker to adopt new technologies.

 So, while model developers hide behind Use Agreements, their intentionally ill-defined technology is undeniably being used for mental health support.